Seeing Through The Illusion: Part Two

 So it is really difficult for us to fully understand the seventh and eighth consciousness.

-But what I would say to you is that really try to give it a lot of thought.
+But what I'd say to you is that really try to give it a lot of thought.

 Think about it clearly.